sapcc/juno/ci/README.md

 ## Asset image

 The asset image uses base image to build the assets.
-Finally, the finished build is placed under /dist/build.
-You can also find package.json under /dist. package.json is used according to the **Single source of truth - policy** when building the assets server image for generating the importmap and the manifest.
+Finally, the finished build is placed under `/dist/build`.
+You can also find `package.json` under `/dist`.
+The `package.json` is used according to the **Single source of truth - policy** when building the assets server image for generating the importmap and the manifest.

 | :exclamation: This is very important |
 | ------------------------------------ |